OTR-Capstone/OTR-Capstone.github.io/meet_our_team.md

 ![Stephen Kane](https://s3.amazonaws.com/alumni.codeup.com/StephenKane.jpg)

-Stephen Kane graduated from UTSA with a BBA in CyberSecurity.
+Stephen Kane strives to bring the human element to Data Science by finding the relatable story underneath the 1's and 0's.
+He graduated from UTSA with a BBA in CyberSecurity.

 ![JustinM.Sullivan](https://s3.amazonaws.com/alumni.codeup.com/JustinM.Sullivan.jpg)